 2020 Opel Zafira Safety

 Safety is clearly the top priority for families and the Zafira Tourer has a five-star Euro NCAP breakdown test rating to reassure buyers.
 The front, side, and curtain airbags are fitted as standard, along with ISOFIX child seat mounts for the rear seats.
-Owner satisfaction is not a strong Vauxhall suit, though – he finished 23rd out of 27 brands in the Driver Power poll.
+Owner satisfaction is not a strong Vauxhall suit, though, it’s finished 23rd out of 27 brands in the Driver Power poll.
 Not every owner is disappointed, though, and the practical, convenient last 2020 Opel Zafira deserves its popularity.